-Because of this, the MOD sees it essential to “respond with its comprehensive national power” which involves new defensive strategies.
+Because of this, the MOD sees it essential to “respond with its comprehensive national power,” which involves new defensive strategies.

 The maritime threat persists regarding the Taiwan dispute.
-On August 4, 2022, the Chinese military engaged in drills that launched nine ballistic missiles near Taiwan and five landed in Japan’s exclusive economic zones (EEZ).
+On August 4, 2022, the Chinese military engaged in drills that launched nine ballistic missiles near Taiwan, and five landed in Japan’s exclusive economic zones (EEZ).
 The MOD illustration below maps the location of the five invasive missiles.